Holding Corporations Accountable

 Robert was lead trial counsel in a wrongful death action involving a defect in Chrysler vehicles that resulted in a punitive damage verdict of $50 million against the company.
 For his work on the case, Robert received the prestigious California Lawyer Attorney of the Year (CLAY) award.
 The victory against Chrysler was one of the year's largest personal injury verdicts,” California Lawyer noted, and “was the first park-to-reverse case against Chrysler in 25 years to make it to trial.”

 Robert chairs Lieff Cabraser's False Claims Act practice group and has spearheaded whistleblower suits that have resulted in settlements totaling over $180 million and changed industry practices.
-Last year, Robert served as lead trial counsel in litigation against Sutter Health, one of California's largest healthcare providers, for false billing of anesthesia services.
-In November 2013, the case settled for $46 million, a record amount under the Insurance Frauds Prevention Act.
+In 2013, Robert served as lead trial counsel in litigation against Sutter Health, one of California's largest healthcare providers, for false billing of anesthesia services.
+The case settled for $46 million, a record amount under the Insurance Frauds Prevention Act.

 In 2010, Robert accomplished the extremely rare feat of receiving a second CLAY award.
 He was recognized for his work as lead trial counsel in obtaining a $78.5 million whistleblower settlement against the University of Phoenix.
 The settlement is believed to be among the largest ever achieved under the False Claims Act in a case in which the U.S. Department of Justice did not intervene.

 In the 1990s, Robert played a lead role in the lawsuits against tobacco companies brought by public agencies and states, which resulted in a settlement valued at more than $200 billion, the largest legal settlement ever.
 He also served as a lead counsel in six class actions that netted more than $80 million for homeowners who had defective ABS plumbing pipe installed in their homes.